av01d/tinymce-codemirror/README.md

 Version 1.4 - 2014-12-15
-- Bugfix: Replace setLine call to replaceRange (for CodeMirror 4) This fixed &#x0; appearing in the source code.
+- Bugfix: Replace setLine call to replaceRange (for CodeMirror 4) This fixes &amp;#x0; appearing in the source code.
 - Note: This plugin requires CodeMirror version 4 (3 is no longer supported)

 Version 1.3 - 2014-03-04